Cornelius Vanderbilt IV: Post war life

 To his parents' dismay, he decided to become a newspaperman.
 His parents detested the press, seen by them as an invasion of privacy.
 He worked as a staff member of the New York Herald and later The New York Times in which he had several articles published.
 Considered a bohemian by his parents, he was frequently at odds with them.

-In the early 1920s, Vanderbilt launched several newspapers and tabloids; the Los Angeles Illustrated Daily News, the San Francisco Illustrated Daily Herald and the Miami Tab among them.
-Despite claiming to uphold the highest standards of journalistic excellence, the publishings lasted only two and a half years, largely due to predatory competition by newspapers owned by William Randolf Hearst.
-Vanderbilt Inc. ceased operations with losses amounting to nearly $6 million.
+In the early 1920s, Vanderbilt launched several newspapers and tabloids; the Los Angeles Illustrated Daily News, the San Francisco Illustrated Daily Herald and the Miami Illustrated Daily Tab among them.
+Despite claiming to uphold the highest standards of journalistic excellence, his publishing career lasted only two and a half years, and Vanderbilt Inc. ceased operations with losses amounting to nearly $6 million.
 Vanderbilt subsequently went to work as an assistant managing editor of the New York Daily Mirror.

 In 1922, he joined the newly organized New York Civitan Club, an organization whose purpose is "to build good citizenship by providing a volunteer organization of clubs dedicated to serving individual and community needs with an emphasis on helping people with developmental disabilities."

 In 1926, he interviewed Benito Mussolini in Italy.
 Mussolini's car, with Vanderbilt as passenger, hit a child at high speed, killing the child, while the car kept going.
 Mussolini turned to Vanderbilt and said, "What is one life in the affairs of a state?"
 Vanderbilt repeated the story at an Affiliated Bureaus of America convention in New York on November 30, 1930.
 When a guest at the convention, Major General Smedley Butler repeated the story at a speech in Philadelphia on January 19, 1931, it created an international incident, with Secretary of State Henry L. Stimson apologizing to Mussolini, while Butler was court-martialled.